chrishart0/gsd-aws-cdk-serverless-example/README.md

 # Overview

-Deploys a 3 tier serverless app to AWS and allows for easy local testing and development
+Deploys a 3 tier serverless app to AWS and allows for easy local testing and development.

 ![Infra diagram](infrastructure/Infra-Diagram.drawio.png)